Q&A: Virtual lab worlds offer attractive solutions for future industrial work

-From 2020 on, we will invite companies and institutions from all over the world to participate in our guided tours and real-time web sessions.
+We invite companies and institutions from all over the world to participate in our guided tours and real-time web sessions.
 During their virtual visits they can discuss their technological or scientific needs as well as potential collaborations directly with our researchers.

 Thank you very much for this interview!